Kazakhstan at a Glance

-Kazakhstan is the 9th-largest country in the world by landmass, with a population of only 18 million people.
+Kazakhstan is the 9th-largest country in the world by landmass, with a population of only about 18 million people.
 A large portion of Kazakhstan is covered by a treeless steppe landscape and is sparsely populated.
 Its largest city is Almaty, with a population of almost 2 million, and another 2 million people live in the nearby Almaty Region.
 This Region is the most touristic part of the country with major natural highlights like Altyn Emel National Park, Charyn Canyon and Kaindy and Kolsai lakes.
-From Almaty, one can also go for day trips to the nearby Medeo Ice skating rink or Shymbulak ski resort, since the city is situated right at the foot of Tian Shan mountains.
+From Almaty, one can also go for day trips to the nearby Medeu Ice skating rink or Shymbulak ski resort, since the city is situated right at the foot of Tian Shan mountains.
 Astana is the capital of Kazakhstan and has a population of a little over one million.
-It is located at the Ishim River and became capital of the country in 1997.
+It is located at the Esil River and became the capital of the country in 1997.
 It is a modern city building featuring buildings from star architects like Norman Foster.
 One of the outstanding historical and architectural highlights of Kazakhstan is the Mausoleum of Khoja Ahmed Yasawi, located in Turkestan.
 It was built in the 14th century in honor of the 12th-century Sufi philosopher and poet.

 Kazakhstan is the largest landlocked country in the world, which means that it is “almost or entirely surrounded by land.”
 Kazakhstan has numerous lakes within its territory, largest of which is Balkhash; other big bodies of water include the Aral and Caspian Seas, which are located on its borders.
 The Kazakh steppe extends for around 2000 kilometers, covering about 800,000 km2 and is characterized as semi-desert steppe.
 The lowest point of Kazakhstan is located in the Mangystau region: the Karagiye depression, which is 132 m altitude below sea level.